shahamran/loz/README.md

 # loz

-Implementation of Crafting Interpreter's Lox Bytecode Interpreter in zig
+Implementation of Crafting Interpreter's Lox Bytecode Interpreter in zig.